skeeto/skeeto.github.com/_posts/2024-11-10-Everything-I-ve-learned-so-far-about-running-local-LLMs.markdown

 * Qwen2.5-Coder-7B [Apache 2.0]

   Qwen Coder is a close second.
-It works about as well, but slightly slower since it's not MoE.
-It's a better choice than DeepSeek if you're memory-constrained, or, similarly, if your choices are GPU inference Qwen versus CPU inference DeepSeek.
-While writing this article, Alibaba Cloud released a new Qwen2.5-Coder-7B that's reported to be better.
-They failed to increment the version number, which is horribly confusing.
+Output is nearly as good, but slightly slower since it's not MoE.
+It's a better choice than DeepSeek if you're memory-constrained.
+While writing this article, Alibaba Cloud released a new Qwen2.5-Coder-7B but failed to increment the version number, which is horribly confusing.
 The community has taken to calling it Qwen2.5.1.
-(Remember what I said about AI companies and versions?)
+  Remember what I said about AI companies and versions? (**Update**: One day publication, 14B and 32B coder models were released.
+I tried both, and neither are quite as good as DeepSeek-Coder-V2-Lite, so my rankings are unchanged.)

 * Granite-8B-Code [Apache 2.0]